 With certain exceptions, the provisions of the Delaware Certificate and Delaware Bylaws are similar to those of the California Articles and California Bylaws.
-The Board of Directors has purposefully set the proposed Delaware Certificate and Delaware Bylaw provisions at a modest level, commonly maintained by companies incorporated in Delaware and friendly to stockholders.
 However, the Reincorporation includes the implementation of certain provisions in the Delaware Certificate and Delaware Bylaws which may alter the rights of stockholders and the powers of management and reduce stockholder participation in certain important corporate decisions.
 These provisions may have anti-takeover implications and are described in detail below.

-Approval by Shareholders of the Reincorporation will constitute an approval of the inclusion in the Delaware Certificate and Delaware Bylaws of each of the provisions described below.
+Shareholder approval of the Reincorporation will constitute an approval of the inclusion in the Delaware Certificate and Delaware Bylaws of each of the provisions described below.
 In addition, certain other changes altering the rights of stockholders and powers of management could be implemented in the future by amendment of the Delaware Certificate following Stockholder approval and certain such changes could be implemented by amendment of the Delaware Bylaws without Stockholder approval.
 For a discussion of such changes, see "Significant Differences Between the Corporation Laws of California and Delaware."
 This discussion of the Delaware Certificate and Delaware Bylaws is qualified by reference to Annexes B and C attached hereto, respectively.